JerichoJyant/usbkey/README.md

 ## Setting up your drive:
 **Read this section and the drive setup instructions carefully before taking any action.**

-To erase your USB drive and turn it into an encrypted USBKey, follow these [drive setup instructions](https://unix.stackexchange.com/a/329639/397714) from stackexchange's [asciiphil](https://unix.stackexchange.com/users/39176/asciiphil).
+To erase your USB drive and turn it into an encrypted USBKey, follow these [drive setup instructions](https://unix.stackexchange.com/a/329639/397714) from the StackExchange user [asciiphil](https://unix.stackexchange.com/users/39176/asciiphil).

 Make sure to decide on a name for your USBKey partiton, otherwise it will be called `example` if you simply copy and paste the commands.
 I chose `keysandbackups`.